fut-infrastructure/implementation-guide/pages/_includes/ehealth-plandefinition-intro.md

 4. Call Create with the modified plan.
 This will create a new version of the plan in the database with the new ActivityDefinition added.

 ### Update restrictions
-These restrictions are valid for PlanDefinitions, ActivityDefinitions, and Questionnaires
+These restrictions are valid for PlanDefinitions, ActivityDefinitions, and Questionnaires:

+* The Practitioner, CareTeam or Organization referenced by `ehealth-modifier-role.reference` having `ehealth-modifier-role.role` set to `owner` can update the resource and alter the entities referenced by `ehealth-modifier-role`, for instance, by adding more co-authors.
+This is in contrast to the entities referenced where the `ehealth-modifier-role.role` is set to co-author, who can update the resource but not alter `ehealth-modifier-role`.
-* The *owner* of the resource can always update the resource
+* The *owner* of the resource can always update the resource.
 * The owner can add *authors* that can also update the resource.
 Only the owner can modify the list of authors.
 * intendedAudience is a recommendation for use.
 The system will not enforce any restrictions.